kristian-lange-tw/JATOS_docs_v3/pages/Expose-your-local-JATOS.md

 1. Copy & Paste the URL with _https_ to your browser and check that JATOS is running properly with JATOS' test page _https://my-subdomain.ngrok.io/jatos/test_ (exchange _my-subdomain_ with the subdomain you got in the last step)

 1. That's all.
 Now you can [create worker links](Run-your-Study-with-Worker-and-Batch-Manager.html) and send them to your participents.
-Remember to use your _ngrok.io_ address when you create worker links.
+Remember to use JATOS under the _ngrog.io_ address when you create worker links (and not your localhost one).

 More information on [https://ngrok.com](https://ngrok.com/).